dimohy/BlazeDown/Readme.md

 EdCharbeneau's BlazeDown didn't compile, so I forked and applied .net standard 2.1 and the latest version of Blazor and caught a compilation error.

+Here you can see the action on the [demo](https://dimohy.maum.in/BlazeDown) site.

 ------

 # BlazeDown